 Sustainable investments that the product partially intends to make should not significantly harm any environmental or social objective (DNSH Principle).
-In this respect, the investment manager commits to considering principal adverse impacts on sustainability factors by taking into account indicators for adverse impacts as defined in SFDR and to not get exposed to companies that do not meet their fundamental obligations in line with the OECD Guidelines and the UN Guiding Principles on Business and Human Rights.
+In this respect, for such sustainable investments, the investment manager commits to consider principal adverse impacts on sustainability factors by taking into account indicators for adverse impacts as defined in SFDR, and to not invest in companies that do not meet their fundamental obligations in line with the OECD Guidelines and the UN Guiding Principles on Business and Human Rights.

-How were the indicators for adverse impacts on sustainability factors been taken into account?
+How were the indicators for adverse impacts on sustainability factors taken into account?